llpeterson/applications/infrastructure.md

 progress is being made.
 For example, new management tools are starting to leverage standard protocols like HTTP to monitor and configure network devices.
-This is a positive step because it gets us out of the business of creating yet another request/reply protocols and let's us focus on creating smarter management tools, perhaps by taking advantage of Machine Learning algorithms to determine if something is amiss.
+This is a positive step because it gets us out of the business of creating yet another request/reply protocol and let's us focus on creating smarter management tools, perhaps by taking advantage of Machine Learning algorithms to determine if something is amiss.